|Pistol||Pistol m/40 “Lahti”||Manufacturer||Husqvarna Vapenfabriks|

 During the interwar period, the Swedish government was convinced, like many other neutral nations, that there would never be another Great War.
 It was not until very late in the 1930′s they realized what was coming.
 At the time their military was primarily armed with a Browning 1903 licensed copy.
 The Swedish m/1907 was a WWI leftover being produced domestically by Husqvarna.
 It chambered the 9x20mm semi-rimmed cartridge with somewhat lackluster ballistics and stopping power.
 The military wished to move to the 9x19mm round common in Europe then and now.
 The aim was to standardize their sidearms on an acceptable submachine gun cartridge.
 At first they meant to adopt the German made Walther HP, a pistol that became the P38, but sufficient numbers were not available for import as the war began.
 Over 8,000 Swedish volunteers served in the Finnish Winter War and as they returned so did a high opinion of the Finnish Lahti L-35 pistol.
 The 9x19mm pistol was a good fit with a fine reputation and so a production license was acquired and Husqvarna Vapenfabriks began production in 1942 with a total run around 80,000.

-The Lahti pistols share the steep grip angles of the Luger and Nambu pistols, consequently sharing their natural point of aim and minimizing the strain of recoil.
-Lahti actions are a clear descendent of the Bergmann-Bayard M1910, using a near identical breech-block system.
+The Lahti pistols feature the steep grip angles of the Luger and Nambu pistols, consequently sharing their natural point of aim and minimizing the strain of recoil.
+Lahti actions are a clear descendent of the Bergmann-Bayard M1910, using roughly the same breech-block system.
 All variations chamber the same 9x19mm cartridge.
 Their eight round capacity detachable magazine is retained by a heel catch in the European standard of the time.
 The sights, while nothing fancy from a modern standpoint, are excellent for the period.
 The front sight is very tall and the rear notch deep, making for a very legible sight picture.
 There is a provision at the rear of the frame for a detachable stock but this was rarely used.

 At low temperatures combustion in the cartridge is weakened.
-In order to guarantee proper functionality the Lahti has an accelerator component.
+Additionally, icy conditions in Scandinavia might freeze the action shut.
+In order to guarantee proper function the Lahti was fitted with an accelerator component.
 When the mantle stops it slams a semi-circular piece of metal against the inside of the frame.
 This piece pivots as it slides over a pin in the mantle and the other side strikes the front of the bolt violently.
 This assures that the bolt will have enough kinetic force to be driven fully rearward, completing ejection of the spent casing and on the return picking up a new round with enough force to chamber properly.

 Lahti m/40 pistols can be divided into four variations based on the mantle used.
 Type I is nearly identical to the Finnish Lahti.
 Most notably it had a loaded chamber indicator and a notch along the mantle in front of the accelerator.
 Unlike Finland, Sweden skimped on the steel for their mantles and used molybdenum to make up for it.
 Cracks began to show and so the loaded chamber indicators were ground off and welded up.
 If you see the remnants of the indicator, know that your gun is still considered a first type.
 Type II pistols were created without the indicator and had three holes setup for the accelerator.
 Type III ditched the notch in front of the accelerator and has a reinforcing ridge to help strengthen the mantle.
 You can see this ridge as the raised metal in front of the ejector.
 Type IV mantles were made by Carl Gustaf postwar.
 These are made much stronger than the earlier production and have slightly more reinforcing material at the rear tabs.
 They lack the Husqvarna stamp on the left side.